Job vacancies up almost 10% from last year: StatsCan report | CBC News

 The report found that job vacancies increased in seven out of 10 of the largest industrial sectors in Canada.

-Positions that fall under the banner of professional, scientific and technical services — which include many high-tech jobs and professionals in accounting and law — saw the second most growth in actual vacancies at 9,100, or 28 per cent over that same year.
+Positions that fall under the banner of professional, scientific and technical services — which include many high-tech jobs as well as professionals in accounting and law — saw the second most growth in actual vacancies at 9,100, or 28 per cent over that same year.

 Small businesses hardest hit